gvido-berzins/blog.syberu.xyz/blog/content/articles/Write-ups/cyber-shock-ctf-2022.md

 ##### Solution

-Solution here was to understand structure of bar code given in boarding pass & modify it's content.
+Solution here was to understand structure of bar code given in boarding pass and modify it's content.

 ##### Steps

-1. We used online tool https://online-barcode-reader.inliteresearch.com/ to extract current barcode text that was: `M1RAMBO/JOHN        EHKGZFR TLLRIXEE 4253 269Y004D0021`
+1. We used an online tool https://online-barcode-reader.inliteresearch.com/ to extract current barcode text which was: `M1RAMBO/JOHN        EHKGZFR TLLRIXEE 4253 269Y004D0021`
-2. After searching on internet how the structure of boarding pass tickets are built we managed to understand existing structure https://javadude.wordpress.com/2017/10/07/whats-in-my-boarding-pass-barcode/
+2. After searching on internet how the structure of boarding pass tickets are built we managed to understand existing structure: https://javadude.wordpress.com/2017/10/07/whats-in-my-boarding-pass-barcode/
 3. We did our modification on barcode text that ended up with: `M1RAMBO/JOHN ECTF123 TAYSYDEE 0777 269Y004D0021`

 In our modification: E stands for electronic ticket, CTF123 stands for ticket number, TAY stands for Tartu airport number, SYD stands for Sydnay airport number, EE stands for Nordic airline, 0777 stands for our flight number